MrRubberDucky/Homelab/README.md

 ## Should I use Podman?

 While Podman has it's short-comings - especially regarding rootless networking - it's still a great piece of software that integrates pretty well with systemd.
 Granted you *need* to be on the latest version in order for it to be 100% usable.
-By that I don't mean the software itself won't work, or it will suddenly explode - I mean that you'll be missing on quadlet features *and* some of the newest Podman goodies that make managing containers way easier.
+By that I don't mean the software itself won't work, or it will suddenly explode - no, what I meanis that you'll be missing on quadlet features *and* some of the newest Podman goodies that make managing containers way easier.

 If you're on Debian/Ubuntu, consider using [Aalvistack OBS repository](https://software.opensuse.org/download/package?package=podman&project=home%3Aalvistack).
 Remember to pin components as otherwise it will update too much of your system, the example pinning files can be found in my cloud-init repository.
 While not recommended by Debian maintainers, Podman maintainers themselves said they don't want to maintain seperate repos for such distros, which is fair.
 It takes time to maintain those and that time is better spent for them maintaining Podman (and related resources to it).
 [More about it in this discussion](https://github.com/containers/podman/discussions/17362).